 - lowest age-adjusted prevalence (≤5%): Africans

-Common risk factors for cholesterol gallstones include female sex, middle-age, obesity and a positive family history (see article: 5-F rule).
+Common risk factors for cholesterol gallstones include female sex, middle age, obesity, and positive family history (see 5-F rule).

 Gallstones may be symptomatic in only 25% of cases.
 The most common presentation is right upper quadrant or epigastric abdominal pain or discomfort, especially after a fat-rich meal.
 Other symptoms include belching, bloating, flatulence, heartburn, and nausea.

 Abdominal pain is often referred to shoulder.
-Patients may demonstrate this radiation to the tip of scapula by placing their hand behind the back and thumb pointing upwards - "Collins' sign", this may help to separate gallstone pain from oesophagitis, gastritis, duodenal ulcer in ~50% of patients 5.
+Patients may demonstrate this radiation to the tip of scapula by placing their hand behind the back and thumb pointing upwards: the "Collins' sign".
+This may be useful in distinguishing gallstone pain from oesophagitis, gastritis, or duodenal ulcer in ~50% of patients 5.